On the Edge of Reason

 On the Edge of Reason (Na rubu pameti) is a 1938 novel by Miroslav Krleža.
 It is the only novel Krleža narrated in first person.
-The work was written under the influence of Isušena kaljuža (written around 1906–1910) by Janko Polić Kamov.
+The work was written under the influence of Isušena kaljuža ('A Dried Mire'), written around 1906–1910 by Janko Polić Kamov.

 Synopsis

 Taking the form of a first-person, unnamed narrator, the work takes place in Zagreb and follows the downfall of a lawyer who previously lived a monotonous life.
-After attending a party, surrounded by high class, he sharply criticizes the Director-General, after the latter tells an anecdote how he shot four people for trespassing on his property.
+After attending a party, surrounded by high class, he sharply criticizes the Director-General Domaćinski, after the latter tells an anecdote how he shot four people for trespassing on his property.
 He is stigmatized by others around him, eventually being brought to court for slander and ending up in prison.